magnus-madsen/umonitor/README.md

 and comes packaged as a single executable jar.
 The jar is compiled for Java 1.8 and is tested on Linux and Windows.

-The source code and binaries are freely available under the MIT license which does not restrict commercial nor private use.
+The source code and binaries are freely available under the Apache 2.0 license which does not restrict commercial nor private use.

 ## Installation ##